Sign in with Microsoft

 An image of a user clicking the split button.

-If you've selected a video clip, this will cut the video in two parts, like this example.
+If you've selected a video clip, this will cut the video in two parts.

-If you would like to split an audio file together with a video, hold down the shift key on your keyboard, and click both of your media files on the timeline.
-Next, click the split button.
+If you would like to split an audio file at the same time as a video, hold down the shift key on your keyboard, and select both of your media files on the timeline.
+You can also drag your mouse across both assets, which will select both of them.
+Next, select the Split button.

 Note: If your audio is attached to your video, the audio will automatically split with the video.